potassco/asprin/README.md

 We provide various encoding and solving techniques for CP nets, that can be applied depending on the structure of the CP net.
-For tree-like CP nets, see file [cp_tree.lp](https://github.com/potassco/asprin/blob/release/asprin/examples/cp_tree.lp), and use options ...
+For tree-like CP nets, see file [cp_tree.lp](https://github.com/potassco/asprin/blob/release/asprin/examples/cp_tree.lp).
-For acyclic CP nets, see file [cp_acyclic.lp](https://github.com/potassco/asprin/blob/release/asprin/examples/cp_acyclic.lp), and use options ...
+For acyclic CP nets, see file [cp_acyclic.lp](https://github.com/potassco/asprin/blob/release/asprin/examples/cp_acyclic.lp).
-For general CP nets, see file [cp_general.lp](https://github.com/potassco/asprin/blob/release/asprin/examples/cp_general.lp), and use options ...
+For general CP nets, see file [cp_general.lp](https://github.com/potassco/asprin/blob/release/asprin/examples/cp_general.lp).

-`asprin` implementation of CP nets is correct general for consistent CP nets.
+`asprin` implementation of CP nets is correct only for consistent CP nets.
 Note that tree-like and acyclic CP nets are always consistent, but this does not hold in general.

 ## Contributors